“The Mother Whose Children Are The Fish.”

-In mythology, the West African and Caribbean Goddess of creation, the sea, moon, ocean and healing is Iyemonja.
-She is considered to be a guardian of women and keeper of our mysteries.
+In mythology, the West African and Caribbean Goddess of creation, the sea, moon, ocean and healing is Iyemoja.
+She is considered to be a guardian of Women and keeper of our mysteries.
 She is said to wear a dress with seven skirts that represent the seven seas.
 Sacred to Her are peacocks, with their beautiful blue-green iridescence, and ducks.
 The number seven is Hers, also for the seven seas.

 Iyemoja = Yemaya is one of the most powerful Orishas in Santeria.
 She is the mother of all living things, rules over motherhood and owns all the waters of the Earth.
 She gave birth to the stars, the moon, the sun and most of the Orishas.
 Yemaya makes her residence in life-giving portion of the ocean – although some of her roads can be found in lagoons or lakes in the forest.
 Yemaya’s Ashé is nurturing, protective and fruitful.
 Yemaya is just as much a loving mother Orisha as she is a fierce warrior that kills anyone who threatens her children.

-Iyemonja can be found in all the waters of the world, and because of this she has many aspects of roads, each reflecting the nature of different bodies of water.
+Iyemoja can be found in all the waters of the world, and because of this she has many aspects of roads, each reflecting the nature of different bodies of water.
 Contrary to popular belief she is not just a loving mother.
-Some of Iyemonja’s roads are fierce warriors who fight with sabers or machetes and bathe in the blood of fallen enemies.
+Some of Iyemoja’s roads are fierce warriors who fight with sabers or machetes and bathe in the blood of fallen enemies.
 Other roads are masterful diviners that have been through marriage, divorce and back again.
-Some roads of Iyemonja have been rape survivors, while other roads betrayed her sisters out of jealousy and spite.
-No matter what road of Iyemonja, all are powerful female Orishas and fiercely protective mothers.
+Some roads of Iyemoja have been rape survivors, while other roads betrayed her sisters out of jealousy and spite.
+No matter what road of Iyemoja, all are powerful female Orishas and fiercely protective mothers.